EDRN/P5/docs/nci-deployment.md

 - `LDAP_BIND_PASSWORD` is used to authenticate a "service" account in the EDRN Directory at `ldaps://edrn-ds.jpl.nasa.gov`.
 This is used to look up users and groups in the portal when a user is not logged into the portal.
 - `RECAPTCHA_PUBLIC_KEY` and `RECAPTCHA_PRIVATE_KEY` are the public and private API keys for the [reCAPTCHA](https://developers.google.com/recaptcha) service, which is used to protect against abuse of several web forms provided on the portal.

+### Deprecated Properties

+The following properties may still appear in the Jenkins configuration, however, they are no longer used:

+-

 ## Docker Images